snowplow-incubator/dbt-template/README.md

     - [ ] Restrict who can push to matching branches
     - [ ] Allow force pushes ***(ticked  for release branch)***
     - [ ] Allow deletions ***(ticked for release branch)***
+15. Add the relevant warehouse connection secrets required for in the ./integration_tests

 # Join the Snowplow community